-CMDP's Preferred Provider Network (PPN) includes a large array of providers who are distributed geographically by specialty throughout the State of Arizona.
-Although CMDP encourages members to see a provider in the CMDP's PPN, a child or youth in care may see any AHCCCS registered provider.
-There are over 68,000 providers that are accessible to CMDP members.
+CMDP's Provider Network includes an array of providers who are distributed geographically by specialty throughout the State of Arizona.
+Although CMDP encourages members to see a provider in the CMDP's provider network, a child or youth in care may see any AHCCCS registered provider.
+There are over 74,000 providers that are accessible to CMDP members.

 CMDP functions as a Medicaid acute health care plan.
-As a Medicaid health care plan, CMDP uses outcome based performance measures to monitor the quality of medical care and the appropriateness of services delivered to children in the Foster Care System.
+As a Medicaid health care plan, CMDP uses outcome based performance measures to monitor the quality of medical care and the appropriateness of services delivered to children in out-of-home care.
 These outcome results are measured against AHCCCS benchmarks, evaluated to identify areas in need of improvement, and compared to other state Medicaid health plans.
 CMDP provides services under a framework of the Early Periodic Screening Diagnostic and Treatment program (EPSDT), Maternity program, Oral Health program, Medical Management program (MM), and Quality Improvement and Performance Improvement program (QMPI).
 Each of these programs have AHCCCS benchmarks and associated reporting to AHCCCS.